ni/install-systemlink-enterprise/release-notes/2023-03/README.md

 - You can export data tables to CSV

-- Product, results, and steps tables can be queried using the table query builder.
+- You can query product, results, and steps tables with the table query builder

 - OpenTelemetry metrics are now available for the following services
     - testmonitor